Zumbro Church Complex

 Cross of Reconciliation

 This 22′ tall exterior red symbol rises out of the large planter at the north side of the church.
 This exterior cross highlights Zumbro’s vital ministry to the Rochester community.
 When stationary and aligned the circles speak of the “gathered church” assembled to hear the word, receive the sacraments and thus to be strengthened for ministry.
-The circles in motion signify “the scattered church” a reminder of the call to be healing and reconciling influence in the community and the world.
+The circles in motion signify “the scattered church” a reminder of the call to be a healing and reconciling influence in the community and the world.